thekaveh/LinguAI/README.md

      ```
    - This command updates `pyproject.toml` and `poetry.lock`.
 Commit these changes to your repository.

+Please, note that you can also optionally attach to the running container and then run the `poetry add <package-name>` command.

 2. **Removing a Dependency**:
    - Navigate to the respective directory (`frontend` or `backend`):
      ```bash